SATCOM in Mountainous Terrain

 - Select the Rain, Cloud & Fog tab.

-- Select Use in the Rain Model frame.
+- Select the Use check box in the Rain Model panel.

 - Leave the default ITU (International Telecommunication Union) model.